 How can I become a volunteer?

 First, fill out an online application at our Volunteer page.
-All application materials (including 2 confidential recommendations) for the 2016-2017 school year are due in October.
+All application materials (including 2 confidential recommendations) for the current school year are due in October.
 Once we have received your completed application, we will contact you.

 What is the Middle School Music Project?